danukub/siccom_v3/README.md

   to play with the simulation.

   You can also alter model parameters and investigate their influence on the virtual coral community.
-They can either be changed in the running program by using respective tabs of the console panel, or you can directly adjust the config files with the "species" directory.
+They can either be changed in the running program by using respective tabs of the console panel, or you can directly adjust the config files within the "species" directory.
 </p>

 <br/>